Snowball Spaniard

 Endemic distribution:

-South Island; south Westland, western Otago, north-western Southland, Fiordland
+Endemic to the south-western South Island of New Zealand, including south Westland, western Otago, north-western Southland, and Fiordland.

 Flowering: